 There is an organic garden, marketplace and organic café on campus.
 Dining services also has increased its use of fair trade, organic and local foods and has instituted an impressive composting program.

 Reducing our energy consumption is critical to achieving our carbon neutrality goals.
 The college tackles energy conservation projects each year – like the upgrade of Achilles Rink lighting to LEDs.
-Additionally, students, faculty and staff are emboldened to reduce electricity consumption during the annual campus-wide "Do it in the Dark" competition sponsored by U-Sustain.

 Green Grant Program

 This innovative program provides eight grants each year to fund grassroots sustainability projects.
 Grants have been awarded for projects ranging from an innovative way to clean car exhaust to an expanded community garden.